near-daos/sputnik-dao-contract/astra/TestPlan.md

-# Sputnik Test Planning
+# Astra Test Planning

-The following is coverage checklists & notes about context tests needed to check the security of the Sputnik DAO contracts.
+The following is coverage checklists & notes about context tests needed to check the security of the Astra DAO contracts.
 These tests are aimed at 100% of the latest version, and best coverage of older versions.

-# Sputnik Factory
+# Astra Factory

 ## Init & Default
 ### new
 - [ ] Can instantiate a new factory with default struct, including DAOs set.
-- [ ] Stores the latest compiled version of Sputnik DAO contract in storage
+- [ ] Stores the latest compiled version of Astra DAO contract in storage
-- [ ] Creates metadata for the latest compiled version of Sputnik DAO
+- [ ] Creates metadata for the latest compiled version of Astra DAO
 - [ ] Does not allow re-init
 - [ ] Does not allow anyone but owner to call "new"

 ## DAOs
 ### Creation
 - [ ] Allows any account to call create method
 - [ ] Created DAO becomes a sub-account of the factory.
-Example for new DAO: "awesome.sputnik.near"
+Example for new DAO: "awesome.astra.near"
-- [ ] Creates a new DAO & instantiates with the correct default Sputnik DAO contract from storage - see metadata
+- [ ] Creates a new DAO & instantiates with the correct default Astra DAO contract from storage - see metadata
 - [ ] Returns the payment amount, if the creation failed for any reason
 - [ ] DAO Balance is equal to payment amount
 - [ ] DAO exists in the list of DAOs upon successful creation
 - [ ] Fails if the DAO name exists
 - [ ] Fails if the DAO name is not a valid account ID
 ### Upgrades
-- [ ] DAO Can update to a specific code_hash version of Sputnik DAO Code
+- [ ] DAO Can update to a specific code_hash version of Astra DAO Code
 - [ ] Fails if DAO is not within the list of supported DAOs
 - [ ] Fails if DAO tries a code_hash that doesnt exist
 - [ ] Fails if predecessor is not the DAO getting upgraded (DAO proposal must trigger upgrade)